jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 <sup>_* As recommended in OpenCore install guide, [Skylake: Intel BIOS settings](https://dortania.github.io/OpenCore-Install-Guide/config.plist/skylake.html#intel-bios-settings)._</sup>

 ## USB ports
-For USB mapping I enabled **ten** physical ports, and bluetooth.
+For USB mapping I enabled **ten** physical ports, and bluetooth <sup>M.2</sup>.
 That is every port available, except the internal USB 2.0 Header.
 Remember that you can have a total of 15 ports per USB controller, this board has two controllers.
 USB 3.0/1 counts as two ports for backward compatibility.
 See image and table below which ports are available and which I chose to map in USBPorts.kext.
 Use [USBMap](https://github.com/corpnewt/USBMap) or [Hackintool](https://github.com/headkaze/Hackintool) if you wish to create your own USB map.
 The ASMedia USB controller did not need a USB map.

 ![USB port map](opencore_asus_z170i_pro_gaming_usb_ports.jpg)